-Elaichi or Cardamom Rusks are favorite of my dad’s.
-These are hugely popular as a tea time snack all over.
-It so happenes that spending time with grandpa meant picking up some of his habits.
+Elaichi or Cardamom Rusks are favorites of my dad’s.
+These are hugely popular as tea-time snacks all over India.
 Rusk dipped in chai was one of the delights that my kids enjoyed with him :-).
 When grandpa is not around they go for the sweeter version – cake rusks.

-For those who are not familiar with rusks , these are twice baked bread or cake , just like biscoti .
-These are crunchy, dry and could be flavored or plain.
-Unlike cakes or breads these have a longer shelf life and travels well too.
-The down side is that these can’t be enjoyed on their own (except for some cake rusks), but it is just perfect or dipping in a hot cup of milk , coffee , or tea.
+For those who are not familiar with rusks, these are twice-baked bread or cake, just like biscotti.
+These are crunchy, dry, and could be flavored or plain.
+Unlike cake or bread, these have a longer shelf life and travels well too.
+The downside is that these can’t be enjoyed on their own, though there are exceptions.
+That said it is just perfect or dipping in a hot cup of milk, coffee, or tea.

-In other words, make a cake that is not too soft like a pound cake.
-Slic e it into rectangular pieces about 1/2 inch thick and toast on both sides!
+Whichever recipe you choose the cake should not be too soft otherwise it will fall apart while slicing and baking for the second time.
+Slice it into rectangular pieces about 1/2 inch thick and toast on both sides!

-So here is the recipe for simple cake rusk.
-The quantity of the batter here is perfect for a 9X9 square pan and makes about 1 inch wide rusks.
+The quantity of the batter in the recipe below is perfect for a 9X9 square pan and makes about 1 inch wide rusks.

 Simple Cake Rusk